alerta/alerta-docs/_build/html/_sources/api/reference.rst.txt

 Create a user
 ~~~~~~~~~~~~~

-Creates a new user.
+Creates a new Basic Auth user.

 ::

-    POST /user
+    POST /auth/signup

 Input
 +++++